 Prostitution as an integral aspect of urban life has received the attention of many Nigerian and other African writers.
-Nigeria's Cyprian Ekwensi, popularly regarded as the patriarch of African urban literature, was the first to depict prostitution as an integral component of social life in the city.
-Charles Nnolim identifies money, sex and power as the compelling principles in the lives of the urban characters in Ekwensi's fiction.
-This explains why Nnolim (2009:92) describes Ekwensi as "Nigeria's novelist of the city".
-Ekwensi's Jagua Nana (1961) was so critically received by the Nigerian readership that its moral content had to be debated on the floor of the Nigerian parliament on the grounds that it tended to promote immorality.
+Nigeria's Cyprian Ekwensi, popularly regarded as the patriarch of African urban literature, was the first to remarkably depict prostitution as an integral component of social life in the city.
+Nnolim identifies money, sex and power as the compelling principle in the lives of the urban characters in Ekwensi's fiction.
+This explains why he describes him as "...Nigeria's novelist of the city" (2009:92).
+His Jagua Nana (1961) was so critically received by the Nigerian readership and public that its moral content had to be debated on the floor of the Nigerian parliament on the grounds that it tended to promote immorality.
 The neo-Platonists in the parliament argued that sex (a tabooed locution in African tradition) and sexual images were brazenly employed in the text by the writer.
 This, they contended, was capable of injuring public morality.

-Ekwensi in his texts on prostitution tries to portray the profession as a debased, dehumanising and hazardous art (occupation), which unfortunately has been essentially sustained under different guises by some depraved but highly placed individuals in society.
-Some of the prostitutes in Jagua Nana like Jagua and Mama Nancy are economically independent women who have sufficient wealth and social connections to contemplate sending their younger boyfriends overseas for further studies.
-This implies that some of the prostitutes of the twentieth century were, to a large extent, economically independent.
-This, however, is not the case with the twenty-first century prostitutes we encounter in the works of Chika Unigwe and Ifeanyi Ajaegbo.
-The young women are mere bonded sex machines who must first satisfy the economic interests of their masters and mistresses before they can obtain their freedom and independence.
-Many suffer varying degrees of deprivation and losses in the process of working for their freedom and self-actualisation.
-The construction of prostitution by some twenty-first century writers such as Amma Darko, Unigwe and Ajaegbo is therefore not a mere intertextual extension of the discourse as established in the works of writers like Ekwensi, Ngugi wa Thiong'o, Meja Nwangi, Chinua Achebe, and several others.
-It is a shocking revelation of how brutally exploitative and internationalised the trade has become in the present century.
+Ekwensi in his texts on prostitution tried to portray the profession as a debased, dehumanizing and hazardous art (occupation), which unfortunately, has been essentially sustained under different guises by some deprayed but highly placed individuals in society.
+Some of the prostitutes in Jagua Nana like Jagua and Mama Nancy are economically independent women who have sufficient wealth and social connections to contemplate sending their younger boy friend's overseas for further studies.
+Thus, one can conclude from this that some of the prostitutes of the 20th century were, to a large extent, economically independent.
+This, however, is not the case with the 21 century prostitutes we encounter in the works of Chika Unigwe and Ifeanyi Ajaegbo.
+The young ladies are mere bonded sex machines who must first satisfy the economic interests of their masters and mistresses before they can obtain their freedom and independence.
+Many suffer varying degrees of deprivation and losses in the process of working for their freedom and selfactualization.
+The construction of prostitution by some 21st century writers such as Amma Darko, Chika Unigwe and Ifeanyi Ajaegbo is therefore not a mere intertextual extension of the discourse as established in the works of writers like Ekwensi, Ngugi, Nwangi, Achebe, and several others.
+It is a shocking revelation of how brutally exploitative and internationalized the trade has become in the present century.